mpv-player/mpv/DOCS/man/vo.rst

         just cause the video to get rendered at a different resolution and then scaled to screen size.

-        Note: this option is only available with DRM atomic support.
         (default: display resolution)

     ``--drm-vrr-enabled=<no|yes|auto>``